mxzyy/belajar-solidity/foundry-fundamental/lottery/README.md

-## Foundry
+## Raffe Contract Foundry

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+**Raffle Contrat implemented from Cyfrin Updraft Foundry Fundamentals Final Section**

+A raffle (or lottery) is a scheme where all participants contribute money to a single prize pool, and a random winner is selected to receive the entire pool.

+It is implemented as an Ethereum smart contract and uses Chainlink VRF and Chainlink Automation to automate the raffle.

 Foundry consists of: